Are you ready to buy a home?

 Are you ready to buy your own home?

 Buying a home also comes with added responsibilities for veteran and active duty families alike, such as having an emergency fund in the event that things break- and they will.
-Make sure that you are purchasing a home you can afford, as well as the things that come with homeownership.
+Make sure that you are purchasing a home you can afford, and you also can afford any potentially unexpected costs of homeownership.
 Consider exploring home warranties as this can be a huge benefit when something needs repair.

 Now, let’s talk about the epically amazing things about owning your own home.